 To make our field day more fun, we made team shirts.
 You can easily create a logo with your class name and year in Kindergarten and get the iron-on paper to create the shirts.
 We had 6 kindergarten classes, so each class picked a different color of shirt.
 Sadly another teacher had already picked pink. 🙁

-This first game is called “Drip, Drip, Drop” and is one of my favorite games to play!
+This first game is called “Drip, Drip, Drop” and is one of my favorite field day games to play!
 This game is similar to Duck, Duck, Goose–just add water!
 Kids go around and squeeze a tiny bit of water out and say “Drip” on each kid.
 When they want someone to tag and chase them, they squeeze more water on that kid’s head and say “Drop!!!” then start running.
 This game is so much fun, especially on a HOT day!!
 I’m in charge of filling the sponge so the kids don’t get totally soaked. 🙂

 The students really enjoyed playing bean bag toss and found it harder than they thought.
 They got 4 bean bags to throw and try to make it in a bucket for their team to get a point.

 Over/Under is another fun activity that you can do with hula hoops.
 I didn’t get a great picture of them in action, but students hold hands and then climb through the hula hoop and have it go over/under their bodies to get around the circle.

 Fill the bucket is a great water game for field day!
 All you need are a few buckets and sponges.
 Students fill the sponge from one bucket, run to the other bucket and squeeze out as much water as they can.
 The first team to fill the water to the line marked, wins!

 Join the newsletter to get 15% OFF teaching resources.
 Also be the first one to know about product releases, sales, giveaways, teaching tips, and more!